 James Brugarolas, M.D., Ph.D.

 James Brugarolas, M.D., Ph.D., received his medical degree from the University of Navarra, Spain (1993), and his Ph.D. from the Massachusetts Institute of Technology (1998).
 He trained in internal medicine at Duke University Medical Center and completed a fellowship in oncology at a combined program of the Dana-Farber Cancer Institute, Brigham and Women’s Hospital, and Massachusetts General Hospital in 2003.
 He was an instructor at Harvard Medical School until 2006, when he was recruited by UT Southwestern Medical Center to create a program in kidney cancer.
-Discoveries from his laboratory have led to a new classification of kidney cancer, the identification of a new familial kidney cancer syndrome, and the development of the first animal model to reproduce the genetics, biology, and treatment responsiveness of kidney cancer in patients.
+Discoveries from his laboratory have led to a new classification of kidney cancer, the identification of a new familial kidney cancer syndrome, the discovery of determinants of tumor aggressiveness, and the development of the first animal model to reproduce the genetics, biology, and treatment responsiveness of kidney cancer in patients.

 James Amatruda, M.D., Ph.D.

 James F. Amatruda, M.D., Ph.D., received his M.D. and Ph.D. degrees from Washington University in St. Louis, followed by a residency in Internal Medicine at Brigham and Women's Hospital in Boston.
 He then completed a fellowship in Medical Oncology at the combined Dana-Farber Cancer Institute/Massachusetts General Hospital Program.
 In 2005 he joined the faculty at UT Southwestern, where he is Associate Professor of Pediatrics, Molecular Biology, and Internal Medicine, and an attending physician in the Pauline Allen Gill Center for Cancer and Blood Disorders.
 Dr. Amatruda holds the Nearburg Family Professorship in Pediatric Oncology Research.
-His laboratory studies the biologic basis of childhood genitourinary cancers, including Germ Cell Tumors and Wilms tumors of the kidney, using a combination of genomic analysis and zebrafish genetic models.
+His laboratory studies the biologic basis of childhood genitourinary cancers, including germ cell tumors and Wilms tumors of the kidney, using a combination of genomic analysis and zebrafish genetic models.

 Richard Bruick, Ph.D., received an undergraduate degree in chemistry from the University of North Carolina at Chapel Hill (1991) and a Ph.D. in macromolecular and cellular structure and chemistry from Scripps Research Institute (1998).
 After postdoctoral training with Steve McKnight, Ph.D., he joined the faculty at UT Southwestern Medical Center.
 Dr. Bruick has made fundamental discoveries about the regulation of HIF-2 leading to the development of a HIF-2 inhibitor.